mmanela/anagram_ladder/README.md

 of the dependencies and patterns are dated compared to the state of art Flutter.

 ## Source
-- The main game is stored in in the lib folder
+- The main game is stored in the lib folder
 - The tools for pre-processing word files is stored in the tools folder

 ## Try it out